theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/getting-started.md

 	{
 		"tlsEnabled": true,
 		"certificate": {
-		"subjectAltName": "HUNT.theobald.local",
+		"subjectAltName": "BOB.theobald.local",
 		"issuer": "CN=Theobald CA, DC=theobald, DC=local",
 		"notAfter": "20250717T152041.000Z",
 		"thumbprint": "0C32EEE1053DA57E88E6AE22832DFB13775250F9"
 		}
 	}
 	```
-4. Restart the listener by restarting the Xtract Core service.
+4. Restart the Xtract Core service to restart the listener.

-The listener then listens on the port configured in its config securePort.
+The web server now uses the HTTPS protocol for communication.

-endpoints now use the https protocol.
-The default port for the secured communication is {{ port_https }}.
+The default port for secured communication is {{ port_https }}.
+You can change the port in the `listener.json` file using the property *securePort*, see [Network Settings](#network-settings).

 ## Connections